gariciodaro/Automatic-Measurements-of-Fishes-physical-traits-V2/README.md

 + Give to the script the reference length.
 The name of the picture should contain the TL (Total Lenght in physical dimensions, cm, in, etc.) of the fish, with the tag "TL".
 With that number, the software computes the transformation from pixels to cm, inches, etc. If an error occurs, the distances will be shown in pixels. example of correctly formatted picture name: S schlegeli 15.7 SL-18.8 TL.jpg
 + Specify that there is reference tape in the picture.

+The fish should be placed Horizontally with the mouth pointing to the left.
+Use the script ```preProcess.py``` to perform rotations and flipping.

+You could also put on the name of the file el keyword '.R.' so that vertical flipping occurs.
+Additionally if your image has a bigger Height than With, the script will rotate counter-clockwise and perform the flipping by '.R.'.

 The general parameters: